cwqt/site/posts/2022-01-03-committing-to-nvim.md

 became apparent it wasn't going to work, every so often the extension would just lock up and do nothing, forcing a hard restart. just a bit annoying.

-so i decided to say fuck it and go cold turkey, spending the last week or so customising and going through various workflows to replicate all the spoils that vscode gives us out of the box.
+so i decided go cold turkey, spending the last week or so (basically the only thing i could really bear to do in my current state) customising and going through various workflows to replicate all the spoils that vscode gives us out of the box.

 fwiw i use [kitty](https://github.com/dexpota), [neovim](https://github.com/neovim/neovim), &